ADHD

 For personalised one to one support to make dietary changes, book an appointment with one of our experienced registered nutritionists:

 An occupational therapist (OT) can give guidance and practical strategies to make everyday tasks more manageable.
 They can also assist with sensory issues which can create many challenges in everyday situations like classrooms, playgrounds, shops, restaurants, and other community settings.
 There are various modifications, strategies and interventions that can be utilised to help support these sensory needs.
-Learn more in our blog:
+Learn more in our blog: Sensory issues in ASD

 We also highly recommend reading the following book: Sensory Circuits – a sensory motor skills programme for children.
 It provides information about setting up sensory circuits to prepare children to engage effectively for the day ahead – promoting physical, social, and emotional development.
 Below is a list of behaviours that might suggest challenges with sensory processing and integration, indicating there may be potential benefits from trying sensory occupational therapy or sensory circuits: